alexbrown10/personal-portfolio/docs/index.md

 I work with clients of all sizes and industries, from Y Combinator grads to Fortune 100 enterprises, to take their documentation to the next level.

-I have more than 7 years of experience in SaaS, DaaS (Data-as-a-Service), and other software paradigms, and I excel at both creating documentation from the ground up as well as modernizing the documentation you have for today's AI-forward era.
+I have more than 7 years of experience in SaaS, DaaS (Data-as-a-Service), and other product environments, and I excel at both creating documentation from the ground up as well as modernizing the documentation you have for today's AI-forward era.

 Here's the whistle-stop tour of my website: